v8/v8.dev/src/docs/merge-patch.md

 1. Open the CL you want to back-merge.
 1. Select "Cherry pick" from the extended menu (three vertical dots in the upper right corner).
 1. Enter "refs/branch-heads/*XX.X*" as destination branch (replace *XX.X* by the proper branch).
-1. Modify the commit message:
-   1. Prefix the title with "Merged: ".
+1. Modify the commit message and prefix the title with "Merged: ".
-   1. Remove lines from the footer that correspond to the original CL ("Change-Id", "Reviewed-on", "Reviewed-by", "Commit-Queue", "Cr-Commit-Position").
-Definitely keep the "(cherry picked from commit XXX)" line, as this is needed by some tools to relate merges to original CLs.
 1. In case of merge conflict, please also go ahead and create the CL.
 To resolve conflicts (if any) - either using the gerrit UI or you can easily pull the patch locally by using the "download patch" command from the menu (three vertical dots in the upper right corner).
 1. Send out for review.